 Advancements in genetic identification/interpretation, clinical testing, and non-invasive metabolic interventions may allow opportunities for prevention of scoliosis and/or complete arrest of spinal curve progression.

 Finding the Scratches in the Record — Genetic Identification & Interpretation of Genetic Variants Related to Idiopathic Scoliosis

 The average person is aware of genetics and familiar with the concept of DNA, but the idea of genetic testing is often limited or misunderstood.

-ScoliSMART Labs uses a more “professional grade” comprehensive genetic interpretation software that can test up to 750% MORE genetic variants than 23andMe.
+ScoliSMART Labs uses “professional grade” comprehensive genetic interpretation software that can test up to 750% MORE genetic variants than 23andMe.